 The cell formatting can reveal information that might not be immediately apparent from the displayed values.

-In this hypothetical example, on the first day the time stays primarily green while the distance begins to shade orange.
+In this hypothetical example, on Day 1 the time stays primarily green while the distance begins to shade orange.
 This is because the travel is primarily at a high speed.

-On the second day this is flipped, since the distances are short, but the road types dictate slower travel.
+On Day 2 this is flipped, since the distances are short, but the road types dictate slower travel.

 The RangeRem column illustrates the fuel being drawn from the main and reserve tanks on the first day, a refuel on the fifth leg, and then the fuel being drawn from each tank until empty.

 On the far right of the trip sheet the total cumulative Trip Dist and Trip Time are displayed.

 The trip summary at the top of the sheet shows the Total Distance, Travel Time and approximate Duration, as well as Fuel used and its estimated Cost.

 The nominal fuel consumption over each route segment is adjusted for the average speed over that segment.
 The adjustment generally increases the fuel consumption for speeds both slower and faster than a Best Fuel Speed.
-All parameters are defined in the Reference sheet.
+All parameters are contained in the Reference sheet.

 There are nine tables in the Reference sheet, which hold common information used in the Trip sheets.